Home Sea Fishing Donegal Bay

 About 3km to the south on the same side of the harbour is one of the most productive shore angling marks on Donegal Bay.
 The Gunwell (12) is so called because a gun battery was sited there to guard the harbour during the first world war.

-It is an almost unique site because fishing takes place with grass underfoot, on the edge of a meadow, overlooking water of some 18 metres deep!
+It is an almost unique site because a short cast will access water of some 18 metres deep!
 Fishing tight to the rock with fish baits will produce conger, while worm or crab baits, turn up ballan and corkwing wrasse.
 Spinning accounts for mackerel, pollack, coalfish, launce, garfish and seatrout.

 A mere 20 metres lob will put baits over sand where ray, dogfish, pouting, dab, plaice and flounder can all be taken and smaller, more unusual species such as dragonet, clingfish, goldsinny wrasse and tompot blenny have also been recorded.
 Sandeel, mackerel, crab and worm baits all work well there.
-Access to the Gunwell is either by following the shore from the end of the road, which is about a twenty minute walk, or by the much shorter route across private land.
-In the latter instance, permission will be required.
+Access to the Gunwell is either by following the shore from the end of the road, which is about a twenty minute walk.

 At Sand Loop (13) to the north of Rotten Island Lighthouse, fishing from rock onto sand produces plaice, dabs and occasional ray with mackerel, sandeel and lugworm being the best baits.